d9n/tryfinally/about.md

 I'd also like to call out some inspirations:

-- [Game Programming Patterns](http://gameprogrammingpatterns.com/) for being a humorous, well written resource; also, where I fell in love with asides.
+- [Game Programming Patterns](http://gameprogrammingpatterns.com/), where I fell in love with asides.
-- [Red Blob Games](http://www.redblobgames.com/) for its approachable technical articles; it effectivley uses of colorful, animated, interactive components to break down and teach complex ideas.
+- [Red Blob Games](http://www.redblobgames.com/), which uses interactive components to help break down and teach complex concepts.

 ### About me